ralfz123/CATCH-YOUR-LAUGH/README.md

 - [ ] Routing
 - [ ] Templating
 - [ ] Script folder structure (helpers/utils/components)
+- [ ] Invoking of functions in a correct way in a correct file (waterfall effect)

 Readme:
 - [ ] Transform to English language